 Traveler Information: When you choose a Metrojourneys package, you’ll be able to rely on a company that offers you a guide at all times, so you won’t have to stress about transfers via train and bus!

 Travel is the best way to feed your soul and this is exactly what we offer.
-The feeling you get when you arrive in a new country (especially in South America), the different way the light shines upon all sorts of beautiful and novel landscapes, the way you breathe it all in with wonder, the way you close your eyes and feel the world moving all around you – all of this, and more, will always serve as the spark that reactivates your hunger and desire to keep walking and discovering new trails.
+The feeling you get when you arrive in the best countries to visit in South America, the different way the light shines upon all sorts of beautiful and novel landscapes, the way you breathe it all in with wonder, the way you close your eyes and feel the world moving all around you – all of this, and more, will always serve as the spark that reactivates your hunger and desire to keep walking and discovering new trails.

 Can you feel it?
 Why wait!
 Explore our Peru Tour Packages!